Program:

 Course NameL T PC

-GP XXX Potential field theory and Electrical methods of Prospecting3006
+GP 204 Potential field theory and Electrical methods of Prospecting3006

-GP XXX Basics of Structural Geology & Stratigraphy3006
+GP 206 Basics of Structural Geology & Stratigraphy3006

 DE 250 HASMED-Core 2 (Design Thinking) 6

-GP XXX Basics of Structural Geology & Stratigraphy Lab0033
+GP 210 Basics of Structural Geology & Stratigraphy Lab0033

 Total 36